LutherBaker/52/weekly/_posts/2017-06-18-turnitupupupup.md

 _Normally I will publish my actual analyses here but in this first week case, I wasn't taking notes.
 I will circle back one day and put a pen to my thoughts at some point - just hang tight while I get this thing going!_

-- Ke$sha's Kiss and Tell
+- Ke$ha's Kiss and Tell
 - Avril Lavigne's Sk8ter Boi

 ### Core